folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 ```
   nohup docker run -d -p 80:80 stripes
 ```

-Stop nginx on your server in case it is running there: sudo service nginx stop.

 ### Log in to the Docker container
   Check if your config file looks o.k. and follow the access log inside the container: